vserova/book/pages/ch_datamod.md

 The C++ Toolkit introduced some new methods for Bioseq's:

--   <span class="nctnt ncbi-func">CBioseq(CSeq\_loc, string)</span> - constructs a new delta sequence from the Seq-loc.
+-   `CBioseq(CSeq_loc, string)` - constructs a new delta sequence from the Seq-loc.
 The string argument may be used to specify local Seq-id text for the new Bioseq.

--   <span class="nctnt ncbi-func">GetParentEntry</span> - returns Seq-entry containing the Bioseq.
+-   `GetParentEntry` - returns Seq-entry containing the Bioseq.

--   <span class="nctnt ncbi-func">GetLabel</span> - returns the Bioseq label.
+-   `GetLabel` - returns the Bioseq label.

--   <span class="nctnt ncbi-func">GetFirstId</span> - returns the first element from the Bioseq's Id list or null.
+-   `GetFirstId` - returns the first element from the Bioseq's Id list or null.

--   <span class="nctnt ncbi-func">IsNa</span> - true if the Bioseq is a nucleotide.
+-   `IsNa` - true if the Bioseq is a nucleotide.

--   <span class="nctnt ncbi-func">IsAa</span> - true if the Bioseq is a protein.
+-   `IsAa` - true if the Bioseq is a protein.

 In addition, many utility functions for working with Bioseqs and sequence data are defined in the [CSeqportUtil](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqportUtil.html) class.